wabkur/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-we are using a CPython implementation of Python3 with default options/configuration
+Assuming we are using a CPython implementation of Python3 with default options configuration